jabas06/l2tp-ipsec-vpn-client/README.md

 ## Connect

-Start the ipsec and l2tp connection:
+Run the following command each time you can to start the ipsec and l2tp connection:

     sudo mkdir -p /var/run/xl2tpd
     sudo touch /var/run/xl2tpd/l2tp-control